joseOlivares/angular-jest/README.md

 # Angular with Jest

 This project shows how to implement Jest framework for Unit Testing instead of using Karma for Angular Apps.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.2.

 ## Author info :ninja:
 José Luis Olivares